Q: What evidence exists the Memory Activation Theory is correct?

 Third, my IP needs to be protected.
-Developing the theory was an ordeal of sorts, and (a small percentage of) the core ideas I can’t give away at this time.
+Developing the theory was an ordeal, and (a small percentage of) the core ideas I can’t give away at this time.

 A: First, I try to avoid jargon since I want to speak to a broad audience, and communicate my ideas as clearly as possible.

-Second, the terminology of conventional cognitive neuroscience is based on a different mind/brain paradigm than mine.
-Therefore those terms — “semantic memory” for example — don’t reflect what I want to say.
+Second, the terminology of conventional cognitive neuroscience is based on a different mind/brain paradigm.
+Therefore those terms — “semantic memory,” “executive control” etc. — don’t reflect what I want to say.
 The basics of the system are best described using everyday language.
 For example, I argue the brain runs on “general memories,” which are essentially groups of (similar) life experience.
 It doesn’t run on “cognits” or “neurocognitive networks” or other similar, but inaccurate, concepts.

 Third, the theory is based on a common knowledge view of the mind, which has a “of course — everyone knows that!” quality.
-Is it accurate to define “apple” as a “semantic memory.”
+Is it accurate to define “apple” as a “semantic memory”?
 Yes, it’s an accurate categorization.
-But I argue it’s much more accurate — and useful — to define it as a “red, round, crunchy, food & fruit, healthy snack, grows on trees” memory.
+But I argue it’s much more accurate to define it as a “red, round, crunchy, food, fruit, healthy snack, grows on trees” memory.
 The former is more impressive sounding.
 But which definition is more accurate?
 Precise?
 Comprehensive?
+And ultimately useful?

-Because the human mind has definable contents, it’s vital to know exactly what those are, and use their meaning the way most people would.
+Because the human mind has definable contents, it’s critical to know exactly what those are, and use their meaning the way most people would.

 I’m not arguing cognitive science and cognitive neuroscience don’t contain knowledge; rather that their knowledge is dramatically enhanced when viewed in light of common knowledge.

-Q: The idea the mind = memory = FNNs sound very mechanical.
-Are you saying human consciousness — our experience of life — is no more than the sum of our memory, and corresponding functional neural network, activity?
+Q: The idea the mind = memory = FNN activity sound very mechanical.
+Are you saying human consciousness — our experience of life — is no more than the sum of our memory activity?

 A: No, I don’t think it’s that simple.
 Consciousness is a vast and complex topic.
 A person has many aspects of self, experience, mind, and behavior which extend beyond the triggering of memories.
-These include a deep sense of morals and ethics, one’s conscience, free will, faith, inspiration, creativity, passion, personality, energy, spirit, love, forgiveness, and religious or spiritual experience.
+These include a sense of morals and ethics, integrity, conscience, free will, faith, inspiration, creativity, passion, personality, energy, spirit, love, beauty, forgiveness, and religious or spiritual experience.

 However, I do believe that the deeper aspects of our self must also be expressed within the brain.
 Otherwise, these aspects wouldn’t be able to affect one’s behavior, via the motor cortex.
-And, ANY change in one’s state of mind, including “higher” ones, can affect one’s movement.
+Any change in one’s state of mind, including “higher” ones, can affect one’s movement.

 How these deeper states of mind connect to brain signals I’m not sure.
-Even so, I think the mind/brain system proposed here, and the idea of a more meaningful self, are compatible.
+Even so, I think the mind/brain system proposed here is compatible with a more meaningful self.

 Q: Any final thoughts?

-The MA Method is a tool for enhancing the brain sciences.
-At the same time, brain science can enhance the MA Method.
-As current knowledge is understood within a new conceptual framework, dramatic advances in bci technology, neuroprosthetics, CNS medicine and other applied neuroscience can be realized.
+While the method is a tool for enhancing the brain sciences, the latter can enhance the MA Method.
+As current knowledge is understood within a new conceptual framework, dramatic advances in BCI technology, neuroprosthetics, CNS medicine and other applied neuroscience projects can be realized.